 I teach 3D modeling and animation at CSU East Bay including Autodesk's Maya, ZBrush, and Substance Painter.
-I also have experience with Rhino 3D, Solidworks, and Alias Transportation.
+I also have experience with Substance Designer, Rhino 3D, Unreal Engine, and Alias Transportation.

 To the right is a character I modeled in ZBrush.

 See my original YouTube channel and character modeling demos below.

 I also have a selection of videos from my latest YouTube channel demos made this fall for 3D modeling & animation I.

 This is a character that I used to demonstrate the character modeling process in ZBrush.
 The character is based on concept art by Dylan Ekran.

 To the right is the finished character and some slides of the modeling process.

 These videos and many more, can be found on my original Youtube Channel, which is primarily used for teaching my classes, but I make available to all.

 In the fall of 2022, I created a new Youtube channel that was not linked to my work email address.
 It can be found here.